 When genes are identified they are given names usually made up of numbers and letters.
 The genes associated with Stargardt are ABCA4, ELOVL4 and PROM1.
 The gene responsible for most cases of Stargardt disease is ABCA4.

-There are a number of ways a genetic condition can be passed through genes.
+There are several ways a genetic condition can be passed through genes.
 If Stargardt disease is caused by a variation in the ABCA4 gene, then it is inherited in an autosomal recessive pattern.
 If a variation in the ELOVL4 gene is responsible, then Stargardt disease is inherited in an autosomal dominant pattern.

 Most cases of Stargardt are inherited in a recessive pattern.
 A recessive condition can only be inherited when you get two "variant" genes, one from each parent.
 Therefore, both parents have to carry a variant gene.
 If your parents have one "normal" gene and one variant gene, they are carriers of Stargardt and their sight won’t be affected.
 This is because the normal gene compensates for the variant gene.
 If both your parents pass on their variant ABCA4 gene, then you have two of these variant genes, and will inherit Stargardt disease.